Beerenberg

 Beerenberg is a stratovolcano dominating the northeastern end of the Norwegian island of Jan Mayen.
 It is 2277 m high and is the world's northernmost subaerial active volcano and the only active volcano in Norway.
-The volcano is topped by a mostly ice-filled crater about 1 km wide, with numerous peaks along its rim including the highest summit, Haakon VII Toppen, on its western side.
+The volcano is topped by a mostly ice-filled crater about 1 km wide, with numerous peaks along its rim, including the highest summit, Haakon VII Toppen, on its western side.

 Name

 Its name is Dutch for "Bear Mountain" and comes from the polar bears seen there by Dutch whalers in the early 17th century.

 Description

-The upper slopes of the volcano are largely ice-covered, with several major glaciers including five which reach the sea.
+The upper slopes of the volcano are largely ice-covered, with several major glaciers, including five which reach the sea.
 The longest of the glaciers is the Weyprecht Glacier, which flows from the summit crater via a breach through the northwestern portion of the crater rim, and extends about 6 km down to the sea.

+Geology

+Jan Mayen island is a younger surface feature of a 400 km undersea ridge from the Jan Mayen Microcontinent that rifted off the east Greenland continental margin about 36 million years ago during the Paleocene/Eocene transition.
+The volcanic island of Jan Mayen formed in the Pleistocene, and is without all the characteristics of a volcanic hotspot, although the Jan Mayen hotspot has been postulated.

-Beerenberg is composed primarily of basaltic lava flows with minor amounts of tephra.
+Beerenberg itself is composed primarily of alkali basaltic lava flows with minor amounts of tephra.
 Numerous cinder cones have been formed along slope fissures.